Rosetta Commons Structure and Rosetta Licensing FAQ

 Due to the organizational structure of the Rosetta Commons and the reinvestment of licensing revenue in the community, Rosetta Commons members are well-positioned to rapidly try new ideas, add new innovations, and form fruitful collaborations.
 Benefits include:

-- Automated testing infrastructure
+- Automated testing infrastructure that ensures code integrity and stability over time

 - Support in new code development from a collaborative global community of developers and scientists